 But if the procedure is more traumatic and the child is too young to understand any explanations, as you describe, is it a different situation?
 One research study by Bauchner, Vinci & May that addressed this question found that even with preverbal children, the parents' presence (voice and stroking) was helpful in lessening the child's distress.

 These researchers, though, expressly warned parents against restraining their child.
 They also found that parents need support and a little training so they know how to be most helpful to their kids.
-For instance, numerous studies show that parents are most helpful to their children when they praise and distract them, rather than just being helplessly apologetic.
+For instance, numerous studies show that parents are most helpful to their children when they encourage, praise, and distract them, rather than just being helplessly apologetic.

 By the way, a great deal can be done in advance to prepare kids for medical procedures and help them to relax and reduce distress during them.
-If possible, be sure to give tylenol in advance to reduce discomfort.
+If possible, be sure to give tylenol in advance of any procedure to reduce discomfort.
 One good article to read on preparing kids for medical procedures is on the University of Michigan Medical Center's website.
 In addition to carefully explaining what will happen and answering kids' questions, I highly recommend hypnosis, which can be used with children as young as three or four years old.
 Many hospitals can refer you to a hypnotist who is experienced in working with children to prepare them for medical procedures.

-After suffering through a medical procedure, children will often need to process it by telling the story over and over and crying.
+After suffering through a medical procedure, children will often need to process the traum by telling the story over and over and crying.
 If the child does not do this spontaneously, it often helps to act the story out with him, using a dollhouse or stuffed animals as the characters.
 EFT (Emotional Freedom Technique) is also a useful tool to help kids let go of the feelings and move on.